-Tutorial Services - Tutorial services are offered through the Learning Support Services (LSS) located in the Hickory Building.
+Tutorial Services - Tutorial services are offered through the Learning Support Services (LSS) located in the 300 Building.
+Tutors are currently enrolled students and are paid by the college.
 Instructors can refer students to the LSS for assistance.
 Faculty members are also encouraged to assist students.